The alternative for CSRD

 What is the VSME?

 The VSME standard consists of two modules: the Basic Module and the Comprehensive Module.
-The Basic Module includes eleven reporting requirements, covering general sustainability policies and initiatives, along with ESG-related metrics.
-The Comprehensive Module builds on the Basic Module with nine additional reporting requirements, offering deeper insights and more detailed data points.
-This module is tailored to the information needs of stakeholders such as banks, investors, and B2B customers.
-Both modules can be tailored with entity- or sector-specific sustainability topics, ensuring the reporting remains relevant and meaningful for your organisation and its stakeholders.
+The Basic Module includes eleven reporting requirements, covering general sustainability policies and initiatives, along with metrics across Environmental, Social, and Governance topics.
+The Comprehensive Module builds on the Basic Module, adding nine more reporting requirements that offer deeper insights and data points, enhancing the disclosures found in the Basic Module.
+This module is aligned with the information needs of stakeholders such as banks, investors and business customers.
+Both modules can be tailored with entity- or sector-specific sustainability topics, ensuring the reporting stays relevant and meaningful for your organisation and its stakeholders.
+For instance, by addressing sustainability issues unique to a particular sector.

 The Basic Module is the targeted approach for micro-enterprises and is a minimum requirement for other enterprises.